 Andrea has a strong commitment to providing high quality customer service and believes in the importance of life-long learning.

-As the Training Operations Associate for the Walkerton Clean Water Centre, Kelly administers the Mandatory course and assists with the preparation of course materials for Drinking Water Training held throughout the province.
-She works in the area of communications, doing ongoing website development, marketing and advertising, and provides administrative assistance to the Training Operations Department, Accounting and Facility Management Department, and back up to the Receptionist.
+As the Training Operations Associate for the Walkerton Clean Water Centre, Kelly administers the Mandatory course and assists with the preparation of course materials for drinking water training held throughout the province.
+She works in the area of communications, doing ongoing website development, marketing and advertising, and provides administrative assistance to the Training Operations Department.

 Bonnie joined the staff in 2010.
 She greets and directs visitors at WCWC.
 She provides excellent customer service by answering all incoming calls, assisting and directing calls to the appropriate staff members.
 Bonnie also provides support to each Institute as requested.